Posted on

 Shop for more Baskets!

-This beautiful vintage handwoven Southwestern Basket with Lid is made with coils of grass and yucca.
+This Papago Style Basket small with Cover is made with coils of grass and yucca and then devil’s claw on the dark design.
 The flat round base is very sturdy.
-It measures 9″ in diameter and stands about 3″ tall.
-The basket has one strong handle.
-The lid measures 10″ in diameter.
-This piece is in good condition with just a few breaks in the coils.
+It measures 3.5″ in diameter and stands about 2.5″ tall.
+It is in very good condition.
 Use it for decorative storage or add it to your Basket collection!

 One of a Kind!